GoScroll/Git/readme.txt

 Git has ..
 Gfch
 jGcjhv abc
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple..